ni3b/seclore-rag-server/CONTRIBUTING.md

 ```

 Additionally, we use `mypy` for static type checking.
-Onyx is fully type-annotated, and we want to keep it that way!
+Seclore is fully type-annotated, and we want to keep it that way!
 To run the mypy checks manually, run `python -m mypy .` from the `onyx/backend` directory.

 ### Web